-Complaints against school staff (except the headteacher) should be made in the first instance, to Tony Markham (the headteacher) via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mary Fair (the Chair of Governors), in a letter via the school office.
-Please mark the envelope as Private and Confidential.
-The school ensures that any mail for the Chair of Governors is passed on to her on a weekly basis during term time.
+Complaints that involve or are about the headteacher should be addressed to the Chair of Governors), If sending by post, please mark correspondence to The Clerk to the Governing Body and as Private and Confidential.
+Complaints can be emailed securely using this email address: chair.gov@hernejunior.com The school ensures that any mail for the Chair of Governors is passed on to her on a weekly basis during term time.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Charlotte Smith (the Clerk to the Governing Body) via the school office.
-Please mark them as Private and Confidential.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body.
+If sending by post, please mark correspondence to The Clerk to the Governing Body and as Private and Confidential.
+Complaints can be emailed securely using this email address: clerk.governors@hernejunior.com